North Eastern Carrying Corporation Limited

-As on March 31 2018 the Company had 18 women employees which represent 4% of thetotal work force.
+As on March 31 2019 the Company had 18 women employees which represent 4% of thetotal work force.
 There is no discrimination of employees on the basis of gender.
 Aninternal compliant committee has been constituted to look after the welfare and provideprotection against sexual harassment of women at workplace.

 Employees' management is the backbone of your Company and it is regarded as one of theimportant resources for the success of NECC.
 Over the years your Company has strengthenedits HR processes to ensure continual development and growth of its employees.
 In order tobuild the right organizational culture the Company distributes various awards andrecognition in terms of their performance capabilities communication skillscoordination etc. on quarterly or half yearly basis.
 Though NECC is an equal opportunityemployer special focus is given to employees for enhance their diversity and knowledge.

 22. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

 In line with the provisions of Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 every employer of a workplace shall constitute an"Internal Compliant Committee" for redressal of compliant(s) against sexualharassment of women employees.
 Accordingly we have an Internal Compliant Committee whichis constituted on March 27 2017.
 Your Company has about 18 women employees in variouscadres including Permanent contractual temporary and trainees.
 The Internal CompliantCommittee aims to provide protection to employees at the workplace and prevent and redresscomplaints of sexual harassment and for matters connected or incidental thereto with theobjective of providing a safe working environment where employees feel secure.
 TheCommittee consists with following members:-

 |Name & Designation ||Post in the Internal Complaints Committee |

 |1.
 Ms. Mamta Rawat Company Secretary ||Presiding Officer & Chairperson |

 |2.
-Ms. Anita Mishra Regional Accounts head ||Member |
+Ms. Anita Mishra Regional Accounts Head ||Member |

 |3.
 Mr. Vinod Nair HR & Legal Head ||Member |

 23. STATUTORY DISCLOSURES

-1. There was no change in the nature of business of the Company during the financialyear 2017-18.
+1. There was no change in the nature of business of the Company during the financialyear 2018-19.

-2. The Company has not accepted any public deposits during the financial year 2017-18.
+2. The Company has not accepted any deposits within the meaning of Section 73 of theCompanies Act 2013 during the financial year 2018-19.